Confusion In Writing And How To Solve The Problems

 For instance, it’s pants.

-For UK readers, the meaning of pants is probably clear in the expression, but it may not be for US readers.
+For UK readers, the meaning of pants is probably clear in an expression, but it may not be for US readers.

 It might be better to use a phrase all readers understand.